Twins Drop Series Finale To Astros, 5-3

+HOUSTON (AP) — On a day when Houston’s powerful hitters were lagging, the Astros found a way to generate runs in another way.

-HOUSTON (AP) — Mike Fiers struck out a season-high 11 over seven strong innings and Nori Aoki had two hits and two RBIs to help the Houston Astros beat the Minnesota Twins 5-3 on Sunday.
+Mike Fiers struck out a season-high 11 over seven strong innings and Nori Aoki had two hits and two RBIs to help the Astros beat the Minnesota Twins 5-3 on Sunday.

 The AL West leaders took two of three from the Twins coming out of the All-Star break.